-- 4. What content-specific learning goal(s) and ELD goal(s), if appropriate, are measured by the formal assessment (e.g., content knowledge, skills, or abilities your students will demonstrate)? - 5.
+- 4. What content-specific learning goal(s) are measured by the formal assessment (e.g., content knowledge, skills, or abilities your students will demonstrate)? - 5.
 What evidence (product, process, or recorded performance) are you planning to collect or observe from each student to determine that the specific learning goal(s) described in the rubric have been met? - 6.
 How will you use your rubric to define or identify successful evidence (product development or demonstration of process or performance) that the students have achieved the learning goal(s)? - 7.
 If you provide instructional adaptations (accommodations and/or modifications) for student(s) during the formal assessment, explain why.

 Be specific.
 Formal assessments include both what the students will do to demonstrate their learning and the rubric that assesses their learning.
 Formal assessment should be age and/or developmentally appropriate.
 Describe what each student will do and the resulting process, product, or performance.
-For example, indicate that each student will "use manipulatives to work through a mathematical process/problem with verbal rationale," "draw or paint a picture," "balance on one foot or throw and catch a ball," "participate in a hands-on science experiment," "tell a story using puppets," or "retell a story to follow an order of events."
+For example, indicate that each student will "draw or paint a picture."
 Collect and submit student products or written summaries as they move through a process; video record student performance(s).